-As per 'PC-CTU SOP TM119 Pharmacovigilance', any pregnancy that occurs during Molnupiravir (antiviral agent) administration requires monitoring and follow-up until the outcome of the pregnancy and any postnatal sequelae are known is known.
+Any pregnancy that occurs within 28 days from first administration of molnupiravir (antiviral agent) requires monitoring and follow-up until the outcome of the pregnancy and any postnatal sequelae are known.
 The CI, PI or delegated individual will report any pregnancy occurring whilst in the trial to the PC-CTU.
-The Sponsor will report any pregnancy occurring whilst in the trial to the UK Teratology Information Service (UKTIS).
+The Sponsor will work with the participant's usual GP to ensure that any pregnancy occurring in a trial participant within 28 days of first IMP administration is reported to the UK Teratology Information Service (UKTIS).

 Participants themselves will be asked in their daily diaries or during the day 7, 14 and 28 phone calls, whether they have become pregnant since enrolling into the trial.
 These responses will be monitored daily and if a participant does become pregnant during the trial, the clinical team will inform them to immediately stop the medication.
 Consent to collect follow-up information regarding the outcome of the pregnancy and any postnatal sequelae in the infant will be sought from potential participants prior to trial entry.
-The CI or delegated individual will liaise with the relevant Obstetrician or equivalent HCP throughout the pregnancy until delivery to monitor for congenital abnormality or birth defect, at which the pregnancy would fall under the definition of serious and require reporting as an SAE.
+The CI or delegated individual will liaise with the relevant Obstetrician or equivalent HCP throughout the pregnancy at months 3 and 6, then at 12 months (3 months after delivery) to monitor for congenital abnormality or birth defect, at which the pregnancy would fall under the definition of serious and require reporting as an SAE.